MikeDenisov/mikedenisov.github.io/_projects/slotomania.md

 </div>

 ### Role
-As a **Technical Lead** in **Playtika** I led client development of 2 teams and made lots of contributions to the features and infrastructure of the project and resolved tens of conplicated production issues, but my pramary focus was realted to collectibles part of the game, which consisted from tens features modules and services, that were part of continious development, seasonal releases that holded uniquie features while previous releases should be kept at the it's release date state.
+As a **Technical Lead** at **Playtika**, I led the client development of two teams and made significant contributions to both project features and infrastructure.
+I played a pivotal role in resolving numerous complex production issues.
+My primary focus was on the collectibles aspect of the game, comprising tens of feature modules and services.
+These components were part of continuous development, with seasonal releases introducing unique features while preserving the state of previous releases.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">